Skip to content

 Key Takeaways

-Each has its own set of advantages and disadvantages, which can significantly impact your business's operations, finances, and liability.
+• Each has its own set of advantages and disadvantages, which can significantly impact your business' operations, finances, and liability

-Sole traders are simple to set up and run.
-Limited companies have more complex structures and require more paperwork.
+• It’s simple to set up as a sole trader, whereas limited companies have more complex structures and require more paperwork

-When starting a business, one of the first decisions you'll need to make is the legal structure.
+When starting your own business, one of the first decisions you'll need to make is the legal structure.
 Two common options are sole trader and limited company.
 Each has its own set of advantages and disadvantages, which can significantly impact your business's operations, finances, and liability.

 Simplicity: Setting up a sole trader business is relatively straightforward, involving minimal paperwork and legal formalities.